npm audit [fix|signatures]

 $ npm audit fix --force

-Do a dry run to get an idea of what audit fix
+Do a dry run to get an idea of what audit fix will do, and also output

 install information in JSON format: